NYCPlanning/design/storybook-designs-plugin-guide.md

 ### 2. Check to see if plug-in is registered in `main.ts`

-There should already be `"@storybook/addon-designs"` tag in `addon` parameter of your `main.ts` file. if not, add the tag in the same format as the other addons.
+There should already be `"@storybook/addon-designs"` tag in `addon` parameter of your `main.ts` file.
+If not, add the tag in the same format as the other addons.

 ## Adding an Embedded Figma File to a Storybook Component